-On May 15, 2020, Chief Justice Lorie S. Gildea issued an order directing judges and court staff to begin implementing the transitional case strategies plan approved by the Judicial Council for proceedings in district courts.
+On May 15, 2020, in conjunction with expiration of the Governor’s original stay-at-home order, Chief Justice Lorie S. Gildea issued an order directing judges and court staff to begin implementing the transitional case strategies plan approved by the Judicial Council for proceedings in district courts.
 (See Order Governing the Operations of the Minnesota Judicial Branch under Emergency Executive Order Nos.
-20-53, 20-56 (May 15, 2020.))
+20-53, 20-56 (May 15, 2020).)
 The approved strategies provide “a planned, methodical, and gradual approach to extending the number and type of in-person proceedings held in court facilities.”
 (Id.)

 Scheduling Orders: While scheduling is generally left to the discretion of individual judges, some courts have issued additional guidance indicating that the court will “liberally entertain” requests to extend scheduling orders, briefing deadlines or scheduling, based on individual circumstances and constraints resulting from the COVID-19 pandemic.
-(See, e.g., Hennepin County District Court (Presiding Judge Laurie Miller) March 24, 2020 Memo re: Partial suspension of Civil Division Court operations due to COVID-19.)
+(See Hennepin County District Court (Presiding Judge Laurie Miller) March 24, 2020 Memo re: Partial suspension of Civil Division Court operations due to COVID-19.)

 Filings: Courts will continue to accept filings in all case types, either electronically or as otherwise provided in court orders.
 Parties and the public will not be permitted access to the court facility to submit documents for filing.
 Court staff shall continue to process cases and case filings as required by judicial branch policies.

 Appeals: Proceedings in appeals pending before the Minnesota Supreme Court and the Minnesota Court of Appeals shall continue as scheduled by those courts.
 The appellate courts have implemented procedures to allow hearings to be conducted remotely and may determine for any case that oral argument is unnecessary in light of the issues presented.

 Federal District Court (D. Minn.)